sdybut/Problem-Assignment-3/README.md

 **Code**

     # a.
-Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7…)
+Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7 9 11)
-    odd_columns = cars.iloc[0:5, [1, 3, 5, 7, 9, 11]]  # Select all 5 rows and input odd number from 0-11
+    cars.iloc[0:5, [1, 3, 5, 7, 9, 11]]  # Integer position-based selection of rows/columns using .iloc[...] and input odd number from 0-11
-    odd_columns #print

 **Output**